Neck Injury Solicitors — Scotland

 Neck injuries range in severity from a whiplash injury to possible paralysis.
 As well as being painful, they can also lead to further complications involving the cervical spine, back, spinal cord, shoulder injuries and head trauma.

-Neck injuries often require immediate and ongoing medical care, so it’s essential to begin your compensation claim as soon as possible to combat expensive medical treatment.
-Associated costs, including medical expenses, travel costs and care needs, can accumulate quickly.
+Neck injuries often require immediate and ongoing medical care, so it’s important to seek legal advice as soon as possible.
+Evidence becomes harder to obtain over time and there are time limits for bringing claims in Scotland.
 Beginning the claims process promptly helps protect your position and allows our solicitors to preserve key evidence.

 Who Can Make A Neck Injury Claim?